iwr-wasteless/iwr/README.md

 #### Describe your solution.
 How can blockchain technology address the problem? *
 Charge rate payers for the amount of mass that they add to general waste bins, by having a weight machine built-in to garbage trucks.
+Scalable, distributed app frameworks like [Holochain](https://holochain.org) could be used to make the data transparent and the app scalable.

 If there are dedicated bins for recycling, garden waste, and food waste (which there should be, and this program should ideally only be implemented with